kirishima-ship/fetch/README.md

 }

 // Fetch the data.
-No need to call `.json()` after making the request! const data = await fetch<JsonPlaceholderResponse>('https://jsonplaceholder.typicode.com/todos/1', FetchResultTypes.JSON);
+No need to call `.json()` after making the request! const data = await fetch<JsonPlaceholderResponse>('https://jsonplaceholder.typicode.com/todos/1', undefined, FetchResultTypes.JSON);

 // Do something with the data
 console.log(data.userId);